Ellison seeks House ethics investigation of abuse allegation

 ST. PAUL, Minn.
-(AP) — Minnesota Democratic Rep. Keith Ellison says he’s requesting a House Ethics Committee investigation into the allegation of physical abuse from an ex-girlfriend.
+(AP) — Minnesota Democratic Rep. Keith Ellison said Wednesday he’s requesting a House Ethics Committee investigation into the allegation of physical abuse from an ex-girlfriend that is clouding his bid for attorney general and complicating Democrats’ push to investigate allegations against Supreme Court nominee Brett Kavanaugh.

-Karen Monahan said Ellison dragged her off a bed by her feet in 2016 while screaming obscenities.
-Ellison denies it happened.
-Ellison is a deputy chairman at the Democratic National Committee and running for Minnesota attorney general.
+Karen Monahan said last month Ellison dragged her off a bed by her feet while screaming obscenities at her.
+She claimed to have video footage of the 2016 incident but has declined to release it.
+Ellison, a longtime and fiercely liberal congressman from Minneapolis and deputy chairman of the Democratic National Committee, has denied it ever happened.

-An investigation triggered by the state’s Democratic Party is expected to conclude soon.
-But Ellison said in a statement Wednesday that he requested the ethics investigation.
+Minnesota’s Democratic Party triggered an investigation of the allegation, handing off the review to an attorney who shares a law office with the party’s main attorney.
+Party chairman Ken Martin said he expects that report to be released soon.

-Ellison says Monahan’s allegation is unsubstantiated and he wants to move on.
-Buzzfeed first reported Ellison’s statement.
+But Ellison said Wednesday he requested a separate investigation from the House Ethics Committee, saying he hopes it would prove his innocence.

 Most Read Nation & World Stories